 Celebrating Juneteenth Over the Centuries

-Alexandria’s Black History Museum has carried on the festivities for decades, from Juneteenth festivals in the 1990s to last year’s lecture with Chaplain Barry Black, the first African American U.S. Senate chaplain.
+Emancipation Day events in Alexandria included a celebration with Frederick Douglass in September 1894, which coincided with the anniversary of Lincoln’s preliminary Emancipation Proclamation in 1862.
+Alexandria’s Black History Museum has carried on the festivities for decades, from Juneteenth festivals in the 1990s to a 2019 lecture with Chaplain Barry Black, the first African American U.S. Senate chaplain.
 Here’s what Juneteenth has always been about, according to Audrey: “Bringing African Americans together so they never forget the horrors of slavery and they never forget to fight—and they still have to fight—to have equality in America.”

 Juneteenth and Black Lives Matter